shiyunqiu/CS205_Sudoku/README.md

 ```

 ## Run

-Then you should be able to run the program by use the following commands:
+We prepared a `Makefile` to compile the code, then you should be able to run the program by use the following commands:

 ```
 make